> Top Tour Destinations in Northern Israel > Mount Precipice

 History of the Mount Precipice

-After his baptism, Jesus returns to Nazareth and at the local synagogue declares, for the first time in public, that he is the Messiah.
-Rejecting his claim, the Nazareans declare him as a false Messiah, and drag him to the “edge of the city“.
-They attempt to throw him to his death, but “he passed through the midst of them and walked away” (Luke 4:29-30).
-Mount Precipice is 397 above Sea level, and its southern edge is over a steep lookout of Jezreel valley.
-Since the Byzantine period (4th-7th Centuries CE) its summit is identified with the site where Jesus was almost executed.
-On its western side are remains of a Byzantine period monastery which commemorated the event.
+After his baptism, Jesus returns to Nazareth and, at the local synagogue, declares, for the first time in public, that he is the Messiah.
+Rejecting his claim, the Nazareans declare him a false Messiah and drag him to the “edge of the city. “ They attempt to throw him to his death, but “he passed through the midst of them and walked away” (Luke 4:29-30).
+Mount Precipice is 397 meters above Sea level, and its southern edge is over a steep lookout of Jezreel Valley.
+Since the Byzantine period (4th-7th Centuries CE), its summit is identified with the site where the people of Nazareth pushed Jesus to his death.
+On its western side are remains of a Byzantine-period monastery that commemorated the event.

 Qafzeh Cave

-By local tradition, a cave beneath the southern summit of Mount Precipice, was used by Jesus for hiding from the angry mob of his hometown.
-However, archaeological excavations in the cave yielded significant remains, but from a much earlier period.
-The cave was used already 100,000 years ago, by an early form of Homo Sapiens.
-13 skeletons uncovered at the site provide significant evidence to the development of Mankind.
+By local tradition, Jesus hid from the angry mob in a cave beneath the southern summit of Mount Precipice.
+However, archaeological research in the cave yielded significant remains from a much earlier period.
+The excavations uncovered 13 skeletal remains of an early form of Homo Sapiens, dating to 100,000 years before present.
+These finds provide significant evidence of the development of mankind.

 Touring Mount Precipice